 During either the 30-day or the 45-day period, the CFIUS can request additional information and, under some circumstances, stop the review clock as a result.
 Furthermore, the CFIUS may decide during either the 30-day or the 45-day period to issue a no-action letter or to require the parties to enter into a mitigation agreement to resolve any potential national security concerns.
 Alternatively, at the end of a 45-day investigation, the CFIUS may refer the matter to the President.
 The President then has 15 days to take any action.

 If a transaction is by a foreign government-controlled entity or involves critical infrastructure of or within the United States and could impair US national security if the threat has not been mitigated, the Act requires that a 45-day investigation be undertaken (unless waived by the relevant CFIUS member agencies).

 Although 45-day investigations historically have been infrequent, they have recently become more common as previously noted.

 What are the powers of the authorities to prohibit or otherwise interfere with a transaction?

 The Committee has the authority to review a covered transaction and to impose mitigation measures to address any national security concerns, although in practice such measures typically are negotiated.
-Mitigation measures may be imposed only after CFIUS has identified a specific threat to US national security and determined that a mitigation measure is reasonably necessary to address that threat.
-Nonetheless, CFIUS has broad authority to develop mitigation measures, although it uses that authority in only a handful of cases each year.
-Between 2010 and 2012, only 24 cases resulted in the use of legally binding mitigation measures.
-In 2012, mitigation measures were applied to acquisitions in the software, information, mining, energy and technology sectors.10
+Mitigation measures may be imposed only after the CFIUS has identified a specific threat to US national security and determined that a mitigation measure is reasonably necessary to address that threat.
+Nonetheless, the CFIUS has broad authority to develop mitigation measures, although it uses that authority in only a handful of cases each year.
+Between 2011 and 2013, only 27 cases (eight per cent) resulted in the use of legally binding mitigation measures.
+In 2013, mitigation measures were applied to acquisitions in the consulting, manufacturing, mining, software, technology and telecommunication sectors.9

 Involvement of third parties?